SpanningTreeLab/magnolia/README.md

 # Magnolia

-A Blender library for animation.
+A Python library for developing 2D and 3D animated videos with Blender.

 ## Usage